mosbc/MIB-API/README.md

 ## Notification
 ### General miner don't use this MIB app version.
 ### We recommend General miner use MIB app on MIB website. (www.mibcoin.io)
-### This MIB app is only App verion for mining farm users.
+### This MIB app is only App version for mining farm users.
 ---

 # MIB Miner List